uuuuuvika/Minishell/README.md

 ```

 ## To fix for Evaluation Sheet:
 - [ ] Change path thing.
 It needs to run with bin/ls, check for relative and absolute paths :cat:
 - [ ] Try unset PATH Commands with relative or absolute paths will stop working. export PATH=/bin  will allow some commands to work again  :cat:
-- [ ] Set the $PATH to a multiple directory value directory1:directory2 and ensure that directories are checked in order from left to right.
+- [ ] Set the $PATH to a multiple directory value directory1:directory2 and ensure that directories are checked in order from left to right. :cat:
 - [x] Run: `''` and  `' '` fix it, it works with double quotes but not single quotes
 - [ ] Test only spaces or tabs :face_with_peeking_eye:
 - [x] echo -n -n -n -n hola has to print hola and no new line.
 Now it prints -n hola
-- [ ] Try `$?` + `$?` in comparison to bash.
-I think it should execute only $? but we need to double check
 - [x] 'ls -l'  and ls '-l'
 - [x] echo '$USER' must print "$USER"  Now it prints $USER
 - [x] expansions have to work with exported variables, this does not work with getenv()
 - [x] expand whole command line
 - [x] Check what happens for non existing expansions $NONEXISTING

 - [ ] Add data->exit _code to all builtins
+- [ ] Try `$?` + `$?` in comparison to bash.
+I think it should execute only $? but we need to double check
+- [ ] cat $PATH should write 'no such a file or directory'

 - [x] Check expansions for cat $EXPANDTOFILE ??
 Try with paths maybe?
 - [ ] Split expansions
 - [ ] Execute $EXPANDCOMMAND ??
-- [ ] reorganice expand function
+- [x] reorganice expand function
-- [ ] cat << 'EOF' and cat << "EOF"  and should not expand, maybe use a flag for what should be expanded or not
+- [ ] cat << 'EOF' and cat << "EOF"  and should not expand, maybe use a flag for what should be expanded or not :face_with_peeking_eye:
 - [ ] heredoc + expansions + quotes
-- [ ] Check freeing and leaks
+- [ ] Check freeing and leaks :cat:
-- [ ] cat $PATH should write 'no such a file or directory'
 - [ ] replace realloc (in parser) with allowed fnc
-- [ ] check fucked up history
+- [ ] check fucked up history :cat:

 ## general TODO:
 - [ ] Simple built in commands: echo, echo -n, cd, pwd, export, unset, env, exit